comsc341cd/comsc341cd.github.io/_sources/resources/submit.md

-# Submitting Assignments
+# How to Run and Submit

-# Working on Assignments
+# Running Assignments

 The computing platform we will be using this semester is a [shared JupyterHub instance](https://comsc341cd-hub-sp.mtholyoke.edu) running on campus.
 You will be able to access this server from anywhere on campus using your MHC credentials.
 If you are off-campus, you'll need to connect to the MHC VPN -- instructions on how to do so are [linked here](https://asklits.mtholyoke.edu/TDClient/50/Portal/KB/ArticleDet?ID=281).
 If you have any trouble connecting to the server or run into issues while on the server, please reach out to me!